achilleas-k/image-definitions-talk/presentation/slides.md

   - and the image should be bootable (usable).
 - The easy way to guarantee this is to restrict user choice: the smaller the configuration space, the fewer things we have to think about and test.
 - But the more we restrict user choice, the less useful our project becomes.
+  - If we can only build a handful or a couple of image configurations, it would probably very reliable and easy to test all configurations, but it wouldn't be very useful.
+  - If we allow any kind of configuration under the sun, that might be extremely powerful in terms of what can be achieved, but it would probably create a lot of garbage from invalid configurations.

 ---

 ## Defining image types

-1. OS distribution
-2. Hardware architecture
-3. Target environment
+(distribution, platform, environment)

+  \+

+user customizations

 Notes:
 - When we talk about the images that we build, we refer to an image file or archive that contains an operating system tree.
 - An **image type** is a predefined image configuration.
-- Ignoring any user customizations, the base configuration needs to specify at the very least the OS distribution, the hardware architecture, and the target environment.
+- The base configuration needs to specify at the very least the OS distribution, the platform or hardware architecture, and the target environment (the three elements at the top)
+- Additionally, a user can add extra packages and tweak a few configuration options.
+  - This is the only real control we give users to define their images after they have selected a base image configuration (image type).

+---

+## Defining image types

+(Fedora 38, x86_64, AWS EC2)

+  \+

+nginx

+Notes:
 - For example:
-  - Fedora 38 x86 for azure
+  - Fedora 38 x86 for aws with nginx, or
-  - RHEL 9 aarch64 for aws
+  - RHEL 9 aarch64 for azure with an extra 20 GiB `/opt` partition
+- To repeat myself a bit: in code as well as for the user interface (to an extent), the first three components are combined in a very static manner.
+  - For example, if we never explicitly added an image type that is a Fedora 38 aarch64 for azure, it would not be available to build, even if it's a perfectly valid configuration.

 ---

 ## Defining image types

-1. OS distribution: Base packages and repositories
+1. Distribution: Base packages and repositories
-2. Hardware architecture: Package/repository architecture, bootloader, firmware
+2. Platform: Package/repository architecture, bootloader, firmware
-3. Target environment: Packages, configurations
+3. Environment: Packages, configurations

 Notes:
-- An image type is a configuration of these three choices.
+- An image type currently is a static configuration of these three variables.
+However, each choice has a specific effect on the image building process and the final artifact.
-- Considering the osbuild stages we saw earlier, each choice affects stages and stage options.
+- Considering the osbuild stages we saw earlier, each one affects stages and stage options.
-  - The distribution defines a base set of package names and repositories (content sources)
+  - Distro a base set of package names and repositories (content sources)
-  - The architecture defines the architecture of those packages (and repositories) as well as extra packages and configurations, like specific firmware, bootloader configs, etc.
+  - Platform: the architecture of those packages (and repositories) as well as extra packages and configurations
-  - The environment adds packages, like cloud agents, and modifies configurations, like firewall rules.
+  - Environment: adds packages, like cloud agents, and modifies configurations
+- We would like to move away from static configurations and towards defining these effects so that any valid choice can be made available.
 - It's important that our image definitions abstract away any knowledge of the manifest, pipelines, and stages.

 ---